calculix/CalculiX-Examples/CAD/Opt/README.md

 The `area` command computes the surface properties and writes them to the stack.
 Thus the surface area can be determined and also be written to the results file.

-The results file contains is meant to be read by some external optimization software like Optimax or Dakota.
+The results file contains the maximum equivalent stress and the surface area.
+It is meant to be read by some external optimization software like Optimax or Dakota.

 ```
 Stress 9.405108e+01